 Whether from binge drinking or having a few drinks regularly every night, getting the body accustomed to alcohol consumption can lead to alcohol dependency and addiction.
 For those who try to stop drinking, painful and frustrating withdrawal symptoms may occur.
 These symptoms of alcohol withdrawal can be severe, which is why it is a good idea to have medical support any time a person detoxes from alcohol.
 It’s important to know the warning signs of alcohol withdrawal so that you can take steps to minimize them.
-If you or someone you know are showing the warning signs of alcohol withdrawal, contact us at our alcohol detox center at 833.514.0579.
+If you or someone you know are showing the warning signs of alcohol withdrawal, contact us at our 833.514.0579.at

 What Is Alcohol Withdrawal?

 Alcohol withdrawal occurs when someone stops drinking alcohol suddenly after drinking heavily for some time.
 Alcohol withdrawal is a sign of dependency and may be a sign of a substance use disorder.